Salt & Wind Travel

 Chianti Rufina is Worth Exploring

 If you want to branch out from Chianti Classico, another respected subzone is Chianti Rufina.
-This small area to the northeast of Florence produces some of the most highly sought-after Chianti wines.
+This small area, located to the northeast of Florence, produces some of the most highly sought-after Chianti wines.

 There are also some beautiful castles to visit, so it’s a great place to get off the beaten path of the usual Chianti excursion.
-If you want to make a day trip for wine tasting in Chianti, contact us, and we’ll help plan!
+If you’d like to plan a day trip for wine tasting in Chianti, please contact us, and we’ll be happy to help

 What about Riserva or Superiore?